AhmadHamze/hugo-toha-source/content/posts/infra/chatbot_deployment/index.md

 In this blog, we learned how to deploy a RAG chatbot on AWS ECS Fargate using Docker.
 We covered the steps to make the code deployment-friendly, create a Docker image, push it to AWS ECR, and finally deploy it on ECS Fargate.

-I found doing this quite hard, I couldn't do it without LLMs, I had to ask for help from multiple models and figuring stuff on my own when the LLMs were not able to help me.
+I found doing this quite hard, I couldn't do it without LLMs, I had to ask for help from multiple models and figure stuff on my own when the LLMs were not able to help me.
 This will probably be challenging for you as well if this domain is new to you, I hope this blog can help.

 In the next blog, I will cover how to set up a load balancer for the service, this will allow you to access the service using a stable URL and it will also allow you to scale the service if needed.
-I will be also improving the chatbot and deploying a simple UI on a different service, so stay tuned!
+I will also improve the chatbot and deploy a simple UI on a different service, so stay tuned!